 There are several reasons you might want to get a Spanish nonresident VAT number (CIF no residente) for your international company, such as:

 In order to do any of these, a legal and valid Spanish tax ID is necessary for non-Spanish entities.
-We call this service VAT registration.
+With our VAT registration service, you receive your Spanish VAT number promptly.
 Strong Abogados has broad experience obtaining VAT numbers in Spain for international companies.

 What is the VAT tax rate in Spain?

-Do I always need to include VAT tax when billing my clients?
+Does my Spanish company always need to include VAT tax when billing our clients?

 With an SL, when do I get a refund of the VAT tax I've paid?